 Switzerland has participated in the Eurovision Song Contest since 1956, winning the very first edition of the competition.
-The country has only missed the contest in 1995, 1999, 2001 and 2003 due to poor results in previous years, which according to the rules at the time, meant relegation from the contest.
+The country has only missed the contest in 1995, 1999, 2001 and 2003 due to poor results in previous years, which according to the rules at the time, meant relegation from the Contest.

 Switzerland won the Eurovision Song Contest again in 1988 with Celine Dion's Ne Partez Pas Sans Moi.
-Mostly unknown in Europe at that time, Céline gave an outstanding rendition of the song and, after a cliffhanger voting sequence, she won the contest for Switzerland, just one point ahead of the United Kingdom.
-Celine Dion went on to become one of the biggest selling female artists in the world.
+Mostly unknown in Europe at that time, Céline gave an outstanding rendition of the song and, after a cliffhanger voting sequence, she won the Contest for Switzerland, just one point ahead of the United Kingdom.
+Céline went on to become one of the biggest female artists in the world.